 Dante's View, a popular unworldly lookout point, offers a striking example of the distinctive basin and range topography that extends from Eastern California to central Utah.
 The steep, elongated mountain ranges alternate with flat, dry, desert valleys-the result of an intense stretching of the crust that has resulted in a series of north-south faults.
 These faults separate the basins from the ranges.
-Dante's View is more than 5,000 feet above the valley floor; at this high altitude in the dry desert air you can see across most of 110-milelong Death Valley.
+Dante's View is more than 5,000 feet above the valley floor; at this high altitude in the dry desert air you can see across most of 110-mile-long Death Valley.
 At Dante's Peak, a short hike north, the views up and down offer an unparalleled vantage point.
-The white salt flats far below make up Badwater Basin. at 282 feet below sea level.
+The white salt flats far below make up Badwater Basin, at 282 feet below sea level.
 Dante's View is certainly one of the most extraordinary sights anywhere in California.
 It is located on Dante's View Road off Route 190, 26 miles southeast of Furnace Creek.
+Due to construction to improve parking and viewing platforms at Dante's View, the scenic viewpoint/road will be closed temporarily to public access past the Greenwater Valle Rd. junction through May 2018.